g5paul/ansible-role-elasticsearch/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    elasticsearch_major_version: '6.x'
-    elasticsearch_version: '6.x'
+    elasticsearch_version: '6.5.4'

-The major version to use when installing Elasticsearch.
+The major and minor version to use when installing Elasticsearch.

     elasticsearch_package_state: present